int-72h/pytoast/README.md

 ## "Basic" Install instructions

-Install instructions are like any other local pip package using `setup.py`:
+Install instructions are like any other local pip package using wheels:

 * Download this repo.
-* run `python setup.py install`.
+* run `pip install .`.
 * Now, if pip scripts are in your path, simply running `ofatomic` will invoke the script.

 > Note: on Windows, trying to Ctrl-C out of it whilst it's running appears to not play well with multiprocessing, unlike on Unix-like systems.